Trade ministers agree Asia-Pacific trade pact without US

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DANANG: Trade ministers from 11 Asia-Pacific countries agreed Saturday to press ahead with a major trade deal without the United States, as the world´s largest economy seeks to go it alone under President Donald Trump´s ´America First´ policy.
+Danang, Vietnam: Ministers from 11 Asia-Pacific countries agreed Saturday to press ahead with a major trade deal without the United States, as the world´s largest economy seeks to go it alone under President Donald Trump´s "America First" policy.

 Trump pulled his country from the Trans Pacific Partnership (TPP) at the start of the year, dismaying allies and casting into doubt an agreement heralded for tying lower tariffs to strong environmental and labour protections.